Minimal ends in H2xR with finite total curvature and a Schoen type theorem: Introduction

 \

-Following the same spirit of Schoen's work, we describe the full geometry of minimal ends of finite total curvature in $\hi2 \times \R.$ The study of such ends was first developed by the first author and H. Rosenberg in \cite{HR}.
+Following the same spirit of Schoen's work, we describe the full geometry of minimal ends of finite total curvature in $\hi2 \times \R$ and we give an interpretation of it in terms of closed polygonal curves (see Definition \ref{D.Polygone} and Proposition \ref{P.Polygone}).
+The study of such ends was first developed by the first author and H. Rosenberg in \cite{HR}.

+We recall that in $\R^3$, there are only two kinds of embedded minimal ends with finite total curvature: such an end is necessarily asymptotic to a catenoid ({\em catenoidal end}) or to a plane ({\em planar end}).
+It is worthwhile to notice that in $\hi2 \times \R$ there are many more such ends.
+Namely, in the Poincar\'e disk model of the hyperbolic plane, consider the domain $D$ with boundary the ideal polygon $\Gamma$ with vertices the $2n$ points $e^{i\frac{\pi}{k}} \in \pain \hi2$, $k=1,\dots,2n$, $n\geq 2$.
+Then, P. Collin and H. Rosenberg have proved in \cite[Theorem 1]{C-R} a Jenkins-Serrin type result: there exists a minimal vertical graph over $D$ taking the asymptotic values $+\infty$ and $-\infty$ alternatively on the sides of $\Gamma$.
+Those examples show that there exist infinitely many minimal embedded ends with finite total curvature in $\hi2\times \r$.

+We observe that each one of those examples is properly embedded, has finite total curvature and one end.
+If $M$ is a properly embedded minimal surface in $\hi2 \times \R$ with finite total curvature and two ends, it is not known if each end must be asymptotic to a vertical totally geodesic plane.
+For example, is it possible to connect two disjoint minimal vertical graphs as above, with a vertical neck of a catenoid?